Robora-Lab/crazyswarm-landing/README.md

 You should now be able to run the MPC on the Crazyflie.

 9. First ensure that the master node that is run by the Husky is prepared.
 To do this follow the instructions found at https://github.com/Robora-Lab/husky_landing.
+Ensure that the device running the Crazyflie is able to communicate with the Husky by setting the ROS_MASTER_URI variable in `.bashrc ` do this using `nano .bashrc` and write two lines at the end of the code specifying `export ROS_MASTER_URI=http://ip addr of Husky` and `export ROS_IP=ip addr your machine`.
 Then you can open a terminal window and set a preliminary goal for the Crazyflie on the topic */goalPoseCF*.

 ```bash
 rostopic pub /goalPoseCF geometry_msgs/PoseStamped "header: